DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/virtual-table.md

 VirtualTable.Table | object | A component that renders a table.
 VirtualTable.TableHead | object | A component that renders a table head.
 VirtualTable.TableBody | object | A component that renders a table body.
-VirtualTable.StickyTable | object | A component that renders a sticky header.
 VirtualTable.Container | object | A component that renders a container for virtual table.
 VirtualTable.Cell | [Table.DataCellProps](table.md#tabledatacellprops) | Renders a table data cell.
 VirtualTable.Row | [Table.DataRowProps](table.md#tabledatarowprops) | Renders a table data row.